dCO2/rococo/_posts/2022-08-17-project-mnemosyne.md

 In this essay, I try to explain/document the various ways I've tried fixing these problems with technology.

-brief history of memory augmentation
+Brief History of Memory Augmentation
 ------------------------------------

 The history of improving memory with technology goes back a long way.
 From Douglas Engelbart \[in [Augmenting Human Intellect](http://augmentingcognition.com/assets/Engelbart1962.pdf) (1962)\] to Ted Nelson in \[[Complex information processing: a file structure for the complex, the changing and the indeterminate](https://dl.acm.org/citation.cfm?id=806036) (1965)\] to Tim Berners-Lee \[in [Information Management: a Proposal](https://w3.org/History/1989/proposal.html) (1989)\] to Piotr Wozniak and so on.
 But I won't discuss all that here.
 Only the actionable stuff.

 _todo: expand_

-how I use Anki
+How I use Anki
 --------------

 Anki is a software that, based on the [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) learning technique, helps you schedule learning tasks.
 Anki is basically a todo-app on steriods.
 But this is an oversimplification.
 There are many technologies that could be organically designed to help do this in effective and novel ways.